-Associate degree and bachelor’s degree programs are approved for the enrollment of veterans, participants, military, and other eligible persons under provisions of Title 38, United States Code, Section 4676.
+Associate, bachelor’s, and master’s degree programs are approved for the enrollment of veterans, participants, military, and other eligible persons under provisions of Title 38, United States Code, Section 4676.

 Carolina College of Biblical Studies has been approved by North Carolina to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
 This approval grants CCBS permission to offer distance education in 49 states plus the District of Columbia, the U.S. Virgin Islands, and Puerto Rico.